tLewisII/Fetcher/README.md

 ## Usage

-FIXME: explanation

     $ java -jar core-data-predicates-0.1.0-standalone.jar [ModelFileName]
 Simply pass the name of the Model file you wish to generate requests for, without any extensions and core-data-predicates will do the rest.

 ## Options

-Currently, there are no options available, but there might be some in the future.
+Currently, there are no options that you can pass, but there might be some in the future.
 If you have any suggestions, create an issue.

-### Bugs

-Not exactly a bug, but currently requests are generated for to-many relationships, where in practice I would imagine these would not ever be used.

 ## License